Google Translate

 5. Alliteration - this can also be explored through stories and songs and making up silly sentences e.g. Ellie the elephant exercised excitedly.
 You can start playing 'I Spy' to help your child to hear and isolate the initial sounds in words e.g. a a a a apple, b b b b butterfly, c c c c cat.

-6. Voice sounds - exploring how out voices can make different sounds e.g. loud/quiet, fast/slow, high/low etc.
+6. Voice sounds - exploring how our voices can make different sounds e.g. loud/quiet, fast/slow, high/low etc.

 7. Oral blending and segmenting.
 Blending is when you blend sounds to make a word. e.g. c-a-t.
 Then say the 3 sounds faster until they blend into the word 'cat'.
 Segmenting is saying a word and breaking down the sounds within the word e.g. 'dog' would be broken down into the 3 sounds d-o-g.